stockphrase/no-silo/content/courses/writing-2/essay-1.md

 ## Revising with Close Readings

-This essay will be revised at several points during the term.
-After each of our course readings, I will ask that you revise your argument by incorporating a series of [close readings](/resources/project-grain-elevator/thought-machines/) drawn from our course texts.
-Don't worry if you've never heard the term close reading before; we will learn about and practice close reading in the coming weeks together.
-The objective for each revision is that you choose a passage that seems to speak in some way to your prior thinking.
-In some cases the passage may be used to bolster your initial argument or claims about education; in other cases the passage may deeply challenge or problematize your early thought about the purpose(s) of education.
-In this way, each draft will be unique, and perhaps incomensurate with each other.
-Your new take on the question will be inspired by the passage that you choose for the text.
-Each revision should seek to You will submit it on the last day of classes.
-I expect that as a result of our conversations, the readings, and your own thinking, that you will experience a change of mind.
+This short essay will be revised at several points during the term.
+After we complete each of our course readings, I will ask that you revise your argument by incorporating a [close reading](/resources/project-grain-elevator/thought-machines/) drawn from the course text.
+Don't worry if you've never heard the term `close reading` before; we will learn about and practice close reading in the coming weeks together using our [field notebooks](/resources/project-grain-elevator/field-notes/).

+The objective for each revision is that you choose a passage from the reading that seems to speak in some way to your prior thinking.
+In some cases the passage may be used to bolster your initial argument or claims about education; more likely, though, the passage will fundamentally challenge or problematize your earlier thinking.
+In this way, each draft will be unique, and perhaps incommensurable with each other.
+In short, the essay should register how you've changed your mind based on new evidence.
+Your essay drafts will essentially become artifacts memorializing these transformations of your thinking.

+An important feature of these essays is that *the main claim or stance that you took in your first draft should be preserved in each subsequent one*.
+For example, if you argued that the purpose of education is to help us learn important values, then each subsequent essay should also take that idea as its subject.
+However, in the new draft your future self may end up arguing vociferously against your past self because of the new evidence you've discovered through the close reading.
+You will submit a ~~final~~ last draft of your thinking on the last day of classes and discuss your intellectual journey with the class.

 <!---